demisto/content-docs/docs/integrations/unit-testing.md

 * Prefer comparing whole outputs (e.g. comparing the output to a `CommandResult` object), to make sure the code behavior is preserved even when others add features and fix issues.
 * Use the `@freezegun.freeze_time` decorator on the testing method when the output may vary in different time, date or timezone (e.g. daylight-saving time) in run time.
 * Methods that handle errors or exceptions should have multiple tests - one for the _happy path_ (normal functionality, without errors), and one testing method for each error handled (a.k.a _sad path/s_).
+* Make sure to sanitize or remove any sensitive data (passwords, tokens, email addresses, personal information, etc.) from unit tests and test data.

 ## Troubleshooting Tips